AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 In the 1.4 APIs, using

-**POST** `https://api.omniture.com/admin/1.4/rest/?method=Report.GetElements` with a JSON body specifying at least the report suite.

-returns the following information for the `browser` dimension:
+**POST** `https://api.omniture.com/admin/1.4/rest/?method=Report.GetElements` with a JSON body specifying at least the report suite, returns the following information for the `browser` dimension:

 ```json
 {